Liberatii/documentation/_sources/pre_migration/assessment/index.rst.txt

      - **Reduced**
    * - The SQL statement
      - The error that occurred
-     - A minimised statement that also produces this error
+     - A minimized statement that also produces this error